project-ncl/dependency-analysis/cli/readme.md

 Distribution for developers who need just to check artifacts.

 Features are:
-* Check if artifact GROUP_ID:ARTIFACT_ID:VERSION is in black or white list
+*      check: Check if an artifact GROUP_ID:ARTIFACT_ID:VERSION is in the black or white list
-* List all artifacts in black or white list
+*       list: List all artifacts in black or white list
-* Check all dependencies from pom in working directory and print their Black/White list status
+*     lookup: Check if an artifact was built and if so, see the available built versions of that artifact
-* Check if an artifact was built and if so, see the available built versions of that artifact
+*     report: Generate dependency report for an artifact
-* Generate report for an artifact
+*     pom-bw: Check all dependencies from a pom in working directory and print their Black/White list status
-* Generate reports based on POM with the information about built artifacts and B/W status
+* pom-report: Generate reports based on a POM with the information about built artifacts, best match versions and B/W status

 #### Example
 ```